And I understand your challenge. Muscle growth is a controversial topic and there are lots of opinions on the matter.

-A lot of people have this false perception that they should be getting stronger on a weekly basis.
-This is not the case.
-In fact, progressive overload will never be linear and as fun as it is during the newbie phase of training.
-No improvement, be it gaining strength, speed or increasing work capacity is ever going to be linear.
+No improvement, be it gaining strength or increasing work capacity is ever going to be linear.
 Adaptations of your body to these outside stressors are unpredictable.
-Sometimes you’ll make big jumps easy, while other times you may stall for weeks.
+Sometimes you’ll make big jumps easily, while other times you may stall for weeks.

 Think about it from this logical standpoint: